crosser/pdns-pipe-nmc/README.md

 use a derivative of absolute time, in our case the number of 10-munute intervals elapsed since Namecoin was concieved, as the SOA generation count.

+### Nameserver field

+There is no "reasonable" value that could be placed there.
+Except possibly the name of the host on which the PoweDNS instance is running, in the `.bit` zone.
+Currently, `pdns-pipe-nmc` just puts a dot "." there, and no problems where noticed so far.

 ## Getting the Software